avingard/firebase-desktop-sdk/README.md

 ## What's missing?

 There are many things I did not require for my project.
 It is far from ready to be used in production, but it's a good start nonetheless.
-The most important ones come to mind:

-- Any sort of disk cache
-- Firestore pagination
-- A lot of other libraries that you would usually find in the official mobile - web sdk.

 Any contribution is appreciated!